 Led by the Sonoma Ecology Center and Sonoma Valley Collaborative (formerly Sustainable Sonoma), in partnership with the City of Sonoma and the Sonoma Valley Food Security Task Force, Sonoma Valley Volunteers was launched in March 2020 to help match community organizations with volunteers to respond to the COVID-19 crisis.
 Throughout the pandemic, Sonoma Valley Volunteers has been successfully utilized to recruit volunteers for crisis response efforts, including food banks, COVID-19 testing and vaccination clinics, senior home deliveries, and evacuation centers.

-In 2022, Sonoma Valley Volunteers joined forces with CVNL, The Springs Municipal Advisory Council, The City of Sonoma, and Sonoma Community Center to recruit and train on-call volunteers for future active disasters, as well as provide ongoing support for people in crisis.
+In 2022, Sonoma Valley Volunteers joined forces with CVNL, The City of Sonoma, The HALTER Project, Sonoma Community Center and Sonoma County Community Organizations Active in Disaster (COAD) to recruit and train on-call volunteers for future active disasters, as well as provide ongoing support for people in crisis.

 Sonoma Valley Collaborative is a forum of community leaders from a wide range of sectors across Sonoma Valley, finding solutions and taking action to address our community’s biggest challenges.